cfwelch/compositional_demographic_embeddings/README.md

 ## Publication

-More details of experiments run with this code can be found in [our paper](https://arxiv.org/abs/2010.02986).
+More details of experiments run with this code can be found in our papers on [demographic](https://arxiv.org/abs/2010.02986) and [personalized](https://arxiv.org/abs/2011.06057) embeddings.

 If you use this code for demographic embeddings please cite: